ucl-arc-tre/portal/web/README.md

 ## Using test fixtures and intercepts

 You can test edge cases by adding custom fixture data along with api intercepts.
 This will allow the tests to run even in the absence of the backend api.

+## ESLint

+There are several eslint.config.mjs files in this repo with the move to flat configuration removing the `overrides` functionality.
+You can find the various configs in e2e/, web/ and web/cypress/